shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 ## Thinking about Behaviours of the Module

 Behaviour of the module is the output it produces for various inputs.
 Or we can say, how the module is responding to various scenarios.
 These scenarios are going to be our test cases.
-So, before we start writing our test cases, we should think about all possible scenarios that the module can handle with.
+So, before we start writing our test cases, we should think about all possible scenarios the module can handle with.

 ### JavaScript Curry Function

 Here we're going to implement a curry function in JavaScript.
-So in this case, our module or the unit is the function named `curry`.
-Now, let's think and start identifying different scenarios ( in this context, inputs ) for our `curry` function.
+So in this case, the *module* or the *unit* is the function named `curry`.
+Let's think and start identifying different scenarios ( in this context, inputs ) for our `curry` function.

-Accoring to [Wikipedia](http://en.wikipedia.org/wiki/Currying), curry function is defined as:
+According to [Wikipedia](http://en.wikipedia.org/wiki/Currying), curry function is defined as:
 >In mathematics and computer science, currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument (partial application).

 So by definition, a function `add(a,b,c)` is a curried function if the `add` function supports following: